Frequently Asked Questions (FAQs)

 Yes.
 Reciprocity applicants who have not been admitted in a state that has reciprocity with Alabama must also submit the Certificate of Jurisdictional Reciprocity.
 Depending on the information provided by the jurisdiction where the applicant is admitted, the Alabama State Bar will determine whether or not to grant admission by reciprocity.

-Is there an MPRE requirement if I am seeking admission by reciprocity?
+Back to TOPIs there an MPRE requirement if I am seeking admission by reciprocity?

 Yes.
 Reciprocity applicants must have achieved an MPRE score of 75 or higher.
 There is no time limitation on when the MPRE score must have been earned.
 [Rule III.A.(1)(j)]